allenai/entailment_bank/README.md

 # entailment_bank

-This is evaluation code for our recent paper **Explaining Answers with Entailment Trees**, EMNLP 2021 (https://arxiv.org/abs/2104.08661)
+This repository contains evaluation code for the paper **Explaining Answers with Entailment Trees**, EMNLP 2021 (https://arxiv.org/abs/2104.08661), see below.

+For information on how to run the Entailer model (from follow-up paper: XXX), follow [this link](entailer.md).

+## EntailmentBank evaluation code

 Dataset available at https://allenai.org/data/entailmentbank